jijoel/web-development-notes/laravel.md

 ------------------------
 Queues can speed up the front-end by doing work on the back-end.

-You can also send a message via a queue:
+You can send a message via a queue:

     Mail::queue('emails.view_name', $array_for_view, function($message) {
         $message->to('recipient@address.com')->subject($subject);
     });

-Logging<a name="logging">
+Logging <a name="logging">
 --------------------------
 Laravel supports logging data to a log file.
 The logger provides the seven logging levels defined in RFC 5424: